spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 You have made sure that the data importer can be executed, but you can only print a debug message.
 You need to do some additional things to save some data.
 To finalize your data importer, follow these steps.

-### 1. Convert logical identifier to foreign keys
+### 1. Convert a logical identifier to foreign keys

-As mentioned in the [Prerequisites](#prerequisites), you can not use foreign keys in our import file—you need a logical identifier that can now be used to get the foreign key of a related entity.
+As mentioned in the [Prerequisites](#prerequisites), you can not use foreign keys in your import file—you need a logical identifier that can now be used to get the foreign key of a related entity.

 There are several ways how you can get the logical identifier.
 For example, you can add a new step—for example, `LocaleNameToIdLocaleStep`.
 However, in this case, it's better to use a repository that provides us with a getter to retrieve the `id_locale` by its name.
 Take this approach and do the following: